va-big-data-genomics/va-big-data-genomics.github.io/_posts/2025-03-21-A-secret-guide-to-creating-a-dashboard.markdown

 I have generated the Stanford portion of the dashboard using two Python scripts.
 The first creates the QC info table (Table 3) and the second outputs the sample dashboard of all samples in the Stanford Google Cloud environment.
 While originally written without Secret Manager and validated for functionality, I have since worked to incorporate Secret Manager into both of these scripts before pushing to Git.

 ## Configuring Secret Manager
 Before beginning, please make sure you have Secret Manager installed on the machine that will be running your scripts.
-If this is running on a Dataproc cluster, you will need to install it on both the cluster and the machine you are submitting the job from.
+If this is running on a Dataproc cluster, you may need to install it on both the cluster and the machine you are submitting the job from.

 ```
 pip install google-cloud-secret-manager